 Many well-developed instances of practice enhancement are already flourishing in the BC health system.
 Building on these instances, the MSPE system will spread and harmonize the approach to practice enhancement for

 - Standard tools and timing for practice reviews

 - Supportive processes for practice enhancement

-- Supports for medical staff and their leaders to conduct the activities
+- Supports for medical staff to conduct the activities

 An evidence-based and iterative system

 The vision is for a system that can grow and be refined incrementally.
-To manage the pace of change, implementation will occur in phases.
+Establishing a practice enhancement program will be a multi-year journey.
+The approach is phased and iterative, to build up toward a full in-depth review and enhancement process.
 A phased approach also accommodates learning and improvement cycles along the way.